PhantomInsights/covid-19/README.md

 ### Age and Sex Distribution

 Knowing the age groups is very important and for this exercise we will bin our data and then group it by gender.
 We will use custom bins that wlil hold values in steps of 10 (0-9, 10-19, 20-29 and so on).

-On the 90-99 bin we will make an exception and define it has 90-120 since that age group has the least values of them all.
+On the 90-99 bin we will make an exception and define it as 90-120 since that age group has the least values of them all.

 We start by only selecting rows that are COVID-19 positive.